YOLOv8 vs. YOLOX: A Technical Deep Dive

-Ultralytics YOLOv8: Efficiency and Versatility
+Ultralytics YOLOv8: Versatility and Performance

 - Authors: Glenn Jocher, Ayush Chaurasia, and Jing Qiu